castillosebastian/castillocs/content/posts/responsible_AI/index.en.md

     Spouse consistency: 0.9636222910216719

 The simple NN achieve .85 of accuracy.
 However, the inconsistency score of 0.04 on the 'spouse' variable suggests that the model is not treating similar individuals consistently, which is a violation of individual fairness.
-This inconsistency could be due to the model learning to differentiate based on gender, despite the intention to avoid such bias.
+This inconsistency could be due to the fact that the model is learning to differentiate based on gender, despite the intention to avoid such bias.

-## Individually fair training with LogReg fair metric
+### Individually fair training with LogReg fair metric

 In the following section, a fair machine learning model is introduced.
 This model is said to be fair because its performance remains consistent under certain perturbations within a sensitive subspace, meaning it is robust to partial data variations.

-To illustrate the authors' approach, let us consider the process of evaluating the fairness of a resume screening system.
-An auditor might alter the names on resumes of Caucasian applicants to those more commonly found among the African-American population.
-If the system's performance declines upon reviewing the altered resumes (i.e., the evaluations become less favorable), one could infer that the model exhibits bias against African-American applicants.
+To illustrate the authors' approach, let's consider the process of evaluating the fairness of a resume screening system.
+An auditor might alter the names on resumes of applicants from the ethnic majority group to those more commonly found among the ethnic minority group.
+If the system's performance declines upon reviewing the altered resumes (i.e., the evaluations become less favorable), one could infer that the model exhibits bias against applicants from the ethnic minority group.

 To algorithmically address this issue, the authors propose a method to instill individual fairness during the training of ML models.
 This is achieved through *distributionally robust optimization* (DRO), an optimization technique that seeks the optimal solution while considering a fairness metric (inspired by Adversarial Robustness).
-The implementation is designed to ensure that the ML model maintains fairness not only with the training and testing data but also with new data from the same distribution."

-## Learning fair metric from data and its hidden signals
+### Learning fair metric from data and its hidden signals

 The authors use Wasserstein distances to measure the similarity between individuals.
 Unlike Mahalanobis, Wasserstein distance can be used to compare two probability distributions and is defined as the minimum cost that must be paid to transform one distribution into the other.
 The distances between data points are calculated in a way that takes into account protected attributes (in our example: gender or race).
 The goal is to ensure that similar individuals, as determined by Wasserstein distance, are treated similarly by the machine learning model.

 To achieve this, the algorithm learn 'sensitive directions' in the data.
 These are directions in the feature space along which changes are likely to correspond to changes in protected attributes.
 These is a clever approach to uncover hidden biases by identifying subtle patterns that may correspond to changes in protected attributes, even if those attributes are not present in our model inputs.
 This allows the model to account for potential biases that might otherwise go unnoticed.

 For instance, to identify a sensitive direction associated with a particular attribute (e.g., gender), the algorithm use a logistic regression classifier to distinguish between classes (such as men and women in the data).
 The coefficients from this logistic regression model define a direction within the feature space.
-The algorithm then disregards these 'sensitive directions' while calculating the fair metric.
-This ensures that differences along sensitive directions are not factored into the distance computation between two individuals.
-The purpose of this approach is to prevent the machine learning model from discriminating based on protected attributes.

-So, by fitting the logistic regression model, the algorithm also learns which features are good predictors of the protected attribute (in this case, gender).
-This allows it to identify and avoid using features that could lead to unfair discrimination.
+The performance of the machine learning model is assessed by its worst-case performance on hypothetical populations of users with perturbed sensitive attributes.
+By minimizing the loss function, the system is ensured to perform well on all such populations.

 ```python
 # Same architecture we found